 - III.
-Purchasing Organizations If the school is a participant in a cooperative purchasing organization, a purchasing agent may work with the organization to solicit proposals for the supplies. - IV.
-Reverse Online Auctions - The purchasing agent may conduct a reverse auction for the purchase of supplies by using an internet purchasing site to issue an invitation for bids and receive bids in accordance with Indiana law. - V. Micro Purchases This section applies only if the purchasing agent expects the purchase to be less than \$10,000.
-A purchasing agent may award without soliciting competitive price or rate quotations if the purchasing agent deems the price reasonable based on research, experience, purchase history, or other information and documents maintained by the School Corporation. - VI.
-Small Purchases This section applies only if the purchasing agent expects the purchase to be between \$10,000 and \$150,000. - A purchasing agent may purchase supplies by inviting quotes from at least three (3) persons known to deal in the lines or classes of supplies to be purchased. - The purchasing agent shall mail an invitation to quote to these persons at least seven (7) days before the time fixed for receiving quotes. - If the purchasing agent receives a satisfactory quote, the purchasing agent shall award a contract to the lowest responsible and responsive offeror for each line or class of supplies being requested.
-The purchasing agent may reject all quotes.
+Purchasing Organizations If the school is a participant in a cooperative purchasing organization complying with Indiana public purchasing laws, a purchasing agent may work with the organization to solicit proposals for the supplies, goods, and services. - IV.
+Online ReverseAuctions The purchasing agent may conduct a reverse auction for the purchase of supplies by using an internet purchasing site to issue an invitation for bids and receive bids in accordance with Indiana law. - V. Micro Purchases This section applies only if the purchasing agent expects the purchase to be less than \$10,000.
+A purchasing agent may award without soliciting competitive price or rate quotations if the purchasing agent deems the price reasonable based on research, experience, purchase history, or other information and documents maintained by the Corporation.
+After receiving approval from the IN DOE, Corporation may increase its micro-purchase threshold up to \$50,000 through yearly self-certification. - VI.
+Small Purchases This section applies only if the purchasing agent expects the purchase to be between \$10,000 and \$150,000. - A purchasing agent may purchase supplies by inviting quotes from at least three (3) persons known to deal in the lines or classes of supplies to be purchased.

-• If the purchasing agent does not receive a quote from a responsible and responsive offeror, the purchasing agent may purchase the supplies under IC 5-22-10-10.
+- The purchasing agent shall mail an invitation to quote to these persons at least seven (7) days before the time fixed for receiving quotes. - If the purchasing agent receives a satisfactory quote, the purchasing agent shall award a contract to the lowest responsible and responsive offeror for each line or class of supplies being requested.
+The purchasing agent may reject all quotes. - If the purchasing agent does not receive a quote from a responsible and responsive offeror, the purchasing agent may purchase the supplies under IC 5-22-10-10.